amitandale/Vibe-Studio/ops/supabase/README.md

 ## Generate lane environment files

-Lane configuration files persist in the Supabase state directory (default `~/.config/vibe-studio/supabase` or `$SUPABASE_STATE_DIR`) and a working copy is written to `ops/supabase/lanes/<lane>.env`.
-Each file stores the lane-specific ports, credentials, and JWT secrets.
-Review `ops/supabase/lanes/credentials.env` to confirm the Postgres and `supabase_admin` passwords for each lane, then use the provisioning script to create the env files:
+Lane configuration files live in `ops/supabase/lanes/<lane>.env`, while passwords and superuser credentials are sourced exclusively from `ops/supabase/lanes/credentials.env`.
+Review that credentials file to confirm the Postgres and `supabase_admin` passwords for each lane, then use the provisioning script to create the env files:

 ```bash
 scripts/supabase/provision_lane_env.sh main --pg-super-role supabase_admin